Xerox vs. Canon: Which Printer Brand Is Best for Me?

 Canon User Interface

-Each brand has its own print management software, Xerox’s being Xerox Standard Accounting and Canon’s being uniFLOW.
-But if you want to enable external print management software on your devices, like Y-Soft, it may not be compatible with Canon’s machines.
+Each brand has its own print management software, Xerox’s being Xerox Standard Accounting and Canon’s being uniFLOWHowever, if you want to enable external print management software on your devices, like Y-Soft SafeQ, it may not be compatible with Canon’s machines.

-Xerox tends to be a little more versatile in the types of compatible print management software they offer, which serves as a major difference for companies that actively use advanced print management software.
+Xerox tends to be a little more versatile in terms of the types of print management software it’s compatible with.
+This is a major difference for companies that actively use advanced print management software.

-The last major difference to note between the two brands involves the types of document repository software that come standard with each company’s machines.
+The last major difference between the two brands involves the types of document repository software that come standard with each company’s machines.

 Canon partners with Laserfiche, which is a popular enterprise content management system that serves as a repository to digitize documents.
 On Canon’s machines, Laserfiche’s app connector comes standard with the device, which allows you to connect to your previously purchased Laserfiche account.

-Xerox doesn’t include Laserfiche connection as a standard feature—meaning you would have to buy and download the app to access it on a Xerox printer.
+Xerox doesn’t include a Laserfiche connection as a standard feature, meaning you would have to buy and download the app to access it on a Xerox printer.

-Xerox’s document management software, DocuShare, also has a free app connector that will allow you to connect your device to your DocuShare account.
+Xerox’s document management software, DocuShare, also has a free app connector that allows you to connect your device to your DocuShare account.

 Which Printer Brand Has the Best Prices?

-In the case of Xerox and Canon, there is no massive price difference between their competing products.
-Prices may differ slightly depending on the type of printer and where you purchased it from, but their product catalogs are priced similarly to one another.
+In the case of Xerox and Canon, there isn’t a major price difference between their competing products.
+Prices may differ slightly depending on the type of printer and where you purchased it from, but their products are similar in price to one another.

-So, if the price of products isn’t a defining factor, then what is?
-How do these machines differ in basic specifications, like print speed, and size?
+So, if product price isn’t a defining factor, then what is?
+How do these machines differ in basic specifications, like print speed and size?

-To give you an accurate answer to this question, let’s take a look at two similar color multifunction printer options from Xerox and Canon’s catalogs:
+To properly answer this question, let’s look at two similar color multifunction printer options from Xerox and Canon’s catalogs:

 A Printer Model Comparison

-The Xerox VersaLink C7130, released this year, is a good model to compare to Canon’s IRA DX C3830i, which was released last year.
+The Xerox VersaLink C7130 is a good model to compare to Canon’s iRA DX C3935i.

 Difference #1: Size of Printer

-An easily distinguishable difference between the two models is in their size and dimensions.
+One difference between the two models is their size and dimensions.

-Size is a crucial factor to consider before purchasing to ensure that your office can properly house the machine.
-Read our blog on why printer space and electrical requirements are important to learn more.
+The size of a printer and the space it requires are crucial factors to consider before purchasing to ensure that your office can properly house the machine.
+Read our blog on the difference between printer size and space requirements to learn more.

 Difference #2: First Page-Out-Time